fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Credential Offer Endpoint
 -------------------------
-The Credential Offer endpoint of a Wallet is used by PID/(Q)EAA Issuer to interact with the User to initiate a Credential Issuance.
+The Credential Offer endpoint of a Wallet is used by Credential Issuer to interact with the User to initiate a Credential Issuance.
 The custom URL scheme ``openid-credential-offer://`` MUST be used.

 Credential Offer
 ^^^^^^^^^^^^^^^^
-The Credential Offer made by PID/(Q)EAA Issuer consists of a single URI query parameter ``credential_offer``.
+The Credential Offer made by Credential Issuer consists of a single URI query parameter ``credential_offer``.
 The Credential Offer URL MAY be included in a QR Code or in an html page with an href button and MUST contain the following mandatory parameters:

 .. _table_credential_offer_claim:
 .. list-table::